Step-by-step product launch checklist for product managers

 What is a product launch plan?

-A product launch plan captures all the work that must be completed in order to release a new product or new features on time.
+A product launch plan is a document that captures all the work that must be completed in order to release a new product or new features on time.
 Launch plans are useful for aligning the entire organization around what you will be delivering, when, and why it matters.
 A product launch plan includes everything from design, positioning, and development to campaigns, training, and support.

 The value of having a launch plan

 A product launch plan provides coordination and clarification.
 Everyone can quickly see exactly what work must be done to successfully prepare for the launch.
 Besides keeping the team focused, a launch plan can also help you see the dependencies between each cross-functional group's work.
 Product, marketing, sales, engineering, and customer support activities must all be coordinated in tandem.
 Each group impacts the ultimate experience that customers have with the product.

 Your integrated launch plan should encompass everything from QA testing and drafting blog post announcements to updating billing options and training the customer support team.
-While some product managers create these plans in spreadsheets, others use purpose-built roadmap software so they can easily coordinate with teammates and share updates across the organization.
+While some product managers create these plans in spreadsheets, others use purpose-built roadmap software like Aha!
+Roadmaps so they can easily coordinate with teammates and share updates across the organization.

 Product launch planning should be a collaborative process that includes multiple teams.
 When everyone understands how their role impacts other teams, it is easier to deliver a frictionless customer experience that your users will love.